peterjast/reading-note/code-301/class-11.md

 * open authorization framework

-* single sing-on (SSO) - one of the challeneges for personal computer networks
+* single sign-on (SSO) - one of the challeneges for personal computer networks

 * access among multiple computers